microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Coach/README.md

 Moving forward, I would highly recommend that you dedicate atleast 12 hours overall to this hackathon.
 This excludes breaks.
 Thus, you may want to break this into 3 sessions that are a total of 5-6 hours long, including breaks.

+Also, the feedback that we received from attendees is that they prefer that these sessions were held on consecutive days.
+Since we did it every Friday, attendees felt that they spent too much time refershing their memory on what was accomplished the week(s) before.

+Challenge 2 will take the longest.  it will probably equal the length of challenge 0 and 1 put together.
+Thus, please plan accordingly.

-We also had the attendees fill out a survey during registration to guage their epxertise and we made sure that each team was balanced with experts and beginners using the following questions:
+Finally, we also had the attendees fill out a survey during registration to guage their expertise and we made sure that each team was balanced with experts and beginners using the following questions:
 - Experience Level with Azure SQL  (100=Newbie -> 400=SME)
 - Experience Level with SQL Dedicated Pools / SQL DW
 - Experience Level with ADF/Synapse Pipelines